Movement

 Egyptian Dance :: رقص بلدي

 Monica brings over three decades of movement, music, percussion, and language experience to her raqs sharqi and raqs baladi performance and education offerings.
-She is a recognized and respected member of the cultural, dance, music, and art communities she comes from.
+She is a recognized and respected member of the cultural, dance, music, and art communities she works within.

 Her performances are audience-focused and joy-bringing experiences, always tailored to the event, and can include live or recorded music.

-Her Egyptian dance instruction is rooted in respect for the dancers and respect for the forms, and her classes are musically driven, with an additional focus on cultural, political, and artistic context, going beyond globalized "belly dance".
+Her dance instruction is rooted in respect for the dancers and respect for the forms, and her classes are musically driven, with an additional focus on cultural, political, and artistic context aiming to deepen what we know as globalized "belly dance" and keep it connected to its cultural homes.

 Classes :: Workshops :: Events

-Monica 's weekly classes are on hiatus in 2025.
+Monica's weekly Egyptian style belly dance classes are on hiatus in 2025.
 Workshops and 1:1 lessons are still happening.

 Past long term instructor positions include Alonzo King Lines Dance Center (teaching faculty 2003 - 2024), Ruth Asawa School of the Arts (teaching artist-in-residence), Marin School of the Arts (teaching artist-in-residence), Belly Dance! studio (teaching faculty and curriculum development), and the Women's Cancer Resource Center (teaching faculty).

-Upcoming workshops can be found on the calendar.
+Upcoming workshops and events can be found on the calendar.

 Interested in hiring Monica for a workshop?
 My current topics and offerings can be found here.